This qualification has four stages, each comprising 120 credits.

 - You’ll begin Stage 1 with two introductory modules – one with a focus on health and social care and one with a focus on the social sciences.

-- Next, in Stage 2, you’ll study a module on childcare and protection followed by a practice-based module where you’ll attend group workshops.
+- Next, in Stage 2, you’ll study a module on childcare and protection followed by a practice-based module.

 - Stage 3 consists of a module on the law and social work followed by a practice-based module where you’ll undertake a 100-day placement.

-- Finally, in Stage 4, you’ll study a module with a focus on investigating health and social care and complete your degree with another 100 day social work practice placement.
+- Finally, in Stage 4, you’ll study either a module with a focus on investigating health and social care or mental health, and complete your degree with another 100 day social work practice placement.

 Stage 1 develops essential underpinning knowledge and study skills – including digital and information literacy – and offers perspectives on contemporary society and how we organise social care.
 It’s the ideal start to your journey towards registration as a professional social worker, and as you progress you’ll draw on your learning time and again.